trujunzhang/App-1.4.26-2-fixed/desktop/README.md

 This command will create a build, notarize it, and push your build to the server.
 Note that it can take around 10 minutes for the command to complete.

 Once the command finishes, revert the version update in `package.json`, remove `--publish always` from the `desktop-build` command, and again run the `npm run desktop-build` command above **including the args**.
-After the build is done, you'll find `NewExpensify.dmg` in the `dist/` folder in the root of the project.
+After the build is done, you'll find `NewIeatta.dmg` in the `dist/` folder in the root of the project.
 Open the `.dmg` and install the app.
 Your app will attempt to auto-update in the background.

 # Packaging
 To avoid bundling unnecessary `node_modules` we use a [2 package structure](https://www.electron.build/tutorials/two-package-structure)